eclipse-sumo/sumo/docs/web/docs/Tutorials/TaxiService.md

 ```
 #### Dispatch and Pickup
 For this example we are using "-device.taxi.dispatch-algorithm traci".
 Within this algorithm, one has to declare which customers should be picked up by which taxi.
 Meaning you have to pass the existing reservations to the designated taxi you'd like to use for the pick up.
 There are other algorithms like greedy, greedyClosest etc. that work differently with the reservations.
-Next, the taxi fleet, containing all taxis in the map, are saved into "fleet", while all reservations are saved into "reservations".
+Next, the taxi fleet (containing all taxis in the map) are saved into "fleet", while all reservations are saved into "reservations".
 Afterwards the first taxi in the fleet is called and given the first reservation from "reservation_ids".
 ```
 fleet = traci.vehicle.getTaxiFleet(0)
 reservations = traci.person.getTaxiReservations(0)